appscode/blog/content/post/openshift/index.md

   rules:
     - snapshots: [latest]
 ```
+Notice that the `securityContext` field is the same as we mentioned earlier in the BackupConfiguration.
+This RestoreSession specifies where the data will be restored.
 Once this is applied, a RestoreSession will be created.
 Once it has succeeded, the database has been successfully recovered as you can see in the images below:

 ![Recovery Succeeded](recoverSucceed.png)

+Now let's check whether the database has been correctly restored:

 ![Recovered Database](recoveredDB.png)

-> **CONGRATULATIONS!! :confetti_ball:  :partying_face: 		:confetti_ball: The recovery has been successful**.
+> The recovery has been successful.
 If you faced any difficulties in the recovery process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20OpenShift).

 ## Support